timmilne/PlaySoundsDemo/WoFiOS/AppIcon/Readme.txt

 http://appicontemplate.com/android

-Work directory here:

-./Work

-In that directory you'll find the illustrator file that I used to create the icon and the exported .png
+Use the illustrator file to create the icon and export the .png

-I then opened the .psd template, and went to the edit and save layer, dropped the .png there, and then executed Window->Actions->App Icon Template as per the instructions.
+Open the .psd template and go to the edit and save layer, drop the .png there, and then executed Window->Actions->App Icon Template as per the instructions.

-It kicked out all of the files in this directory.
+It kicked out all of the files in the App Icon [Squared] directory.
 Really, it only took me the 20 minutes in Illustrator to mock up the png, the rest was less than 5 minutes.

+I dropped only the needed files into Xcode, and then associated them with the WoFiOS AppIcon in the global settings:

+Icon-Small.png
+Icon-Small@2x.png
+Icon-Small@3x.png
+Icon-Small-40.png
+Icon-Small-40@2x.png
+Icon-Small-40@3x.png
+Icon-60@2x.png
+Icon-60@3x.png
+Icon-76.png
+Icon-76@2x.png